Miami F1 2022 Setup Fastest Race Hotlap Qualifying F1 22 Guide

 Higher tyre pressures generally yield a faster lap time, for this part of the Miami setup, we recommend almost maximum pressures.
 Also remember, this will shred your tyres.

-Monza Setup F1 22: Full race setup, Fastest qualifying setup, Best Time Trial setup
+F1 22 Bahrain Setup: Full race setup, qualifying setup, drivability setup

 Hot Lap Setup

-With the new aero settings, we are recommending 0-0 wing angles for this part of the race setup.
-Monza is all about speed!
-If you are struggling with grip, try increasing the rear wing slightly, but be aware you may find it harder to overtake.
+With the new aero settings, we are recommending 20-27 wing angles here.
+We found this kept the car fast down the straights, with just enough stability to get us through the corners.
+If you are struggling with grip, try increasing the rear wing, but be aware you may find it harder to overtake.
+Most often in Bahrain we find the rear is loose, so be aware of that around the longer corners.

 Transmission is a critical area of the setup for traction, affecting acceleration, grip, rotation, tyre wear, and drivability.
 Increasing the On Throttle Differential will make the car more stable on acceleration, however, will increase tyre wear.
-For the Monza setup we will use 70%/55%.
-This will aid rotation in lower speed corners and should help protect the tyres from excessive wear.
-Increasing rear diff will improve straight-line acceleration and stability on corner exits, however, will come with a slight cost on wear.
-This is the part of the setup that we found gets adjusted the most from session to session.
+Here in Bahrain we will use 80%/60%.
+This will aid stability in longer corners and should help protect the tyres from excessive wear.
+Increasing rear diff will improve straight-line acceleration and stability on corner exits, however, will come with a cost on wear.
+If you are having trouble with the car spinning, try to keep a small amount of pressure on the gas rather than lifting off suddenly.

 Front Camber – -2.50°